Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 More navigational features will be added using this search mechanism.

-If you press just Ctrl, it pops up a small menu of features which can be selected using the Up/Down arrow keys.
+If you press just Ctrl, it pops up a small menu of features which can be selected using the Up/Down arrow keys and exectued using Return(Enter)
 Most of these are currently unimplemented.
 One of these allows you to adjust the font size.
+This is useful for OSX where the font size maybe off depending on your screen.
+You adjust fontsize using the arrow keys and escape when you're done.

+Pressing escape in any operational context (mode) exits that context.
+If that context (mode) happens to be the primary mode, it exits the app.

 When you exit the app, it saves its current state in a file called state.hxp.
 When you reload the app, it reads this file to load the state at last exit.